 Building bridges between the entertainment industry and the Pepperdine community to cultivate talent and develop leaders for the global creative economy.

 •Carolyn Blackwood, Chief Operating Officer, Warner Bros.
 Pictures Group; Co-Head of New Line Cinema

 •Mark Burnett, Executive Producer of Network Television Series

 •Brad Cummings, Producer, "The Shack"

-•Roma Downey, Emmy-nominated actress; producer of televisions series and films
+•Roma Downey, Emmy-nominated actress; producer of television series and films

 •Victor Kaufman, Vice Chair of IAC and Expedia; Founding CEO, Tri-Star Pictures